KratosMultiphysics/CoSimIO/docs/api_docs/README.md

 ### Run
-The `Run` method used only for remote controlled CoSimulation.
+The `Run` method is only for remote controlled CoSimulation.
 Here the _CoSimulationApplication_ takes full control of the solver / code.
 Functions for controlling the solver / code have to be registered before using the `Register` function.

 #### Requirements
 Can only be called with an active connection (i.e. after calling `Connect` and before calling `Disconnect`).